History of Dedham, Massachusetts, 1900–1999: Government

-A bill establishing a representative Town Meeting was established in 1928, and then amended in 1948.
+A bill establishing a representative town meeting was established in 1928, and then amended in 1948.
 It was almost amended again when a resident used a friendly representative in a neighboring community to introduce and pass a bill in the General Court.
-A Charter was adopted later in the century, and amended again in the 21st century.
+A charter was adopted later in the century, and amended again in the 21st century.
 The Department of Public Works was created in 1933.

-The Recreation Department was begun in the 1930s with an effort to build and staff three playgrounds around town.
-By the 1960s there were 10 playgrounds.
-The first Recreation Commission was elected in 1941.
+There was a great many immigrants in East Dedham during the early part of the century, mostly working in or around the mills along Mother Book.
+This contributed to a sense of "otherness" and, as late as 1909, the Town Report referred to those residents as "foreigners."

 Fire Department

 The first fire chief was appointed in 1920.
 Prior to that there was a four-member Board of Fire Engineers who had charge over fires.
 Hurricane Carol knocked down the East Dedham firehouse's 80 foot bell tower on August 31, 1954.
-It flew across the station and landed on 219 Bussey St, the house next door, where Louise Guerrio was feeding her one-year-old son, Joseph.
+It flew across the station and landed on 219 Bussey St, the house next door, where Maria Guerriero was feeding her one-year-old son, Joseph.
 It also crushed three cars parked on Bussey St.

 A firehouse was constructed on Westfield Street, near High Street, in 1906.
 The lower level had horse stalls, a stable room, a hose wago, and engine room, and an opening to the paddock in the rear.
 The second story had a sleeping room, a company room, a lavatory, a bath, and a hay and grain room.
 The building housed horse drawn steamer engines.
 It went out of service sometime in the 20th century, but still exists as a private residence.

 Firefighters began wearing uniforms in 1906.